 Studies have found that financial motives are behind 83% of cybersecurity attacks on small businesses.
 This means that your business might not only be a target of a cybersecurity attack because it is easy to penetrate but also because you have information that is worth stealing.

 The information that cyber-attackers are after can be varied.
 Many cyber-attackers target small businesses as a means of obtaining the personal information of their customers.
+They can then use this information to commit identity theft, using your customers’ details for financial gain or criminal activities.
 However, other attackers have a broader focus.
 For example, the successful 2013 Target cyber-attack came about because the attacker first targeted a small, local air conditioning company that worked for Target.
 The cyber-attacker was able to use the information they gained from the attack on a small company to successfully pursue the larger organization.

 How Can Small Businesses Protect Themselves?